15 Healthy Recipes To Upgrade Your Spring Picnic Ideas

 Fruit Yoghurt Jars

 Fruit yoghurt jars are as easiest as desserts can go.
-Add greek yoghurt around one-third of your mason jar, add cubed fruits like mango, melon, fresh papaya, etc. You can also choose to go heavy on berries.
-Drizzle in honey if you want or add in bran, granola, or nuts to add crunch.
+Add Greek yoghurt around one-third of your mason jar, and add cubed fruits like mango, melon, fresh papaya, etc. You can also choose to go heavy on berries.
+Drizzle in honey if you want, or add bran, granola, or nuts to add crunch.

 Mix your dry and wet ingredients separately.
 Bring the two together for your simple muffin batter.
 Now spruce it up with chopped nuts, berries, chocolate chips, etc. Bake your mini muffins, and they are done.
 The key tip is to make many of them.

 Chocolate Chip Cookies

 No-bake jar cheesecakes are easy to make and eat.
-Make layers with your crust, cream cheese, and canned berry fillings, or go with the classic cheesecake order.
+Make layers with your crust, cream cheese, and canned berry fillings, or the classic cheesecake order.

 Now you can plan your picnic as soon as the frost melts.
 These recipes will make your picnic meals bloom like springtime blossoms.